 - Handling litigations with another law firm if the company is sued

 - Acting as a lobbyist to influence legislation in favor of the company

 Working for a company or large corporation typically offers a higher salary and more flexibility with their time than other lawyers who work for themselves or at a firm they practice law for.
 Find an in-house lawyer position may occur when a company continues to hire a lawyer from a firm and after building a relationship they offer a permanent position.

 Average Salary for Legal Services in the Alcohol Industry: $179,950

 Private Practice (Solo Practitioners)

-Some lawyers may choose to start their own business after obtaining a few years of experience.
+Some lawyers may choose to start their own business after being law school graduates obtaining a few years of experience.
 Instead of becoming a partner at a firm, they start their own or become a solo practitioner.

 Private practice is where many lawyers work and those who become solo practitioners tend to have significantly greater job responsibilities.
-In order for a solo lawyer to survive, they must perform their own marketing of their legal services.
+In order for a solo lawyer to survive, they must perform their own marketing of their legal services and advise clients.
 To find clients, some lawyers may get a website, start a blog, or use paid advertising methods.